An Effective Study Plan for the GMAT

-Before formulating a GMAT study plan, it is important to understand what the GMAT is all about.
+Before formulating a schedule, it is important to understand what the test is all about.
 The GMAT consists of three sections – verbal section, quantitative section and analytical writing assessment section.
-GMAT test is a computer adaptive test comprised of questions of different levels of difficulty with the harder questions carrying more points.
-The GMAT tests your basic skills in mathematics, grammar and reasoning, in addition to your abilities to solve problems under a strict time constraint.
+It is a computer adaptive test comprising of questions of different levels of difficulty with the harder questions carrying more points.
+It tests your basic skills in Mathematics, grammar and reasoning and abilities to solve problems under a strict time constraint.

-The GMAT study plan has to be formulated to best suit you.
+A schedule has to be formulated to best suit you.
 Every section, whether quantitative or verbal will require time to prepare no matter how proficient you may be in mathematics or grammar.
-For the first week, it is best to try to understand the GMAT rather than plunging into solving mock or practice tests.
-The first week should be used to research the study guides and other resources such as websites, discussion forums and test software available for additional and important information for GMAT preparation.
+For the first week, it is best to try to understand the test pattern rather than plunging into solving mock or practice tests.
+The first week should be used to research the study guides and other resources such as websites, discussion forums and test software available for additional and important information for preparation.

-Devote the first month of your GMAT study plan to understand and prepare for the quantitative section.
-This section of GMAT consists of problems in basic mathematic and questions on data sufficiency.
-While the concepts tested in basic mathematics are mostly learnt in high school, data sufficiency may not seem common to many.
+Devote the first month to understand and prepare for the quantitative section.
+This section consists of problems in basic mathematic and questions on data sufficiency.
+While the concepts tested in basic Mathematics are mostly learnt in high school, data sufficiency may not seem common to many.
 Therefore, it is imperative to understand, learn and solve problems on data sufficiency.
-The basic mathematics too needs practice as the concepts have possibly not been used since college or high school.
+The basic Mathematics too needs practice as the concepts have possibly not been used since college or high school.
 Engineering and mathematics graduates may find it easier than those who are not, but it is advised not to feel too overconfident and practice mathematics carefully.
-GMAT quantitative mathematics problems have a subtle style that requires practice to get used to.
+The quantitative Mathematics problems have a subtle style that requires practice to get used to.

-Once the quantitative section has been covered as part of your GMAT study plan, it is time to focus on the verbal section.
+Once the quantitative section has been covered, it is time to focus on the verbal section.
 This section consists of questions on critical reasoning, sentence correction and reading comprehension.
 It is suggested that you devote time to each of the above and top up your learning with practice problems.
 Once you are confident with critical reasoning problems, move on to sentence correction and devote time to understand and learn it.
 At the same time, set aside time to practice a few questions of critical reasoning that you have already covered.
-While focusing on the verbal section, it is important not to forget the quantitative section completely.
+While focusing on this section, it is important not to forget the quantitative section completely.
 Solving a few questions of the quantitative section as you progress on the verbal section is recommended.

-Like all study plans, the GMAT study plan can only help in successfully securing a high score when followed dedicatedly.
+Like all study plans, your study pan for this test will help you in successfully securing a high score when followed diligently.